 Scanlon Dugway

-Hiking down the narrow dugway, the road is in relatively good shape, but many parts are very steep with gravel overlying carved bedrock that make for serious slipping hazards.
-About 0.44 miles out, the dugway makes a hairpin turn (Wpt.
+Hiking down the narrow Dugway, the road is in relatively good shape, but many parts are very steep with gravel overlying carved bedrock that makes for serious slipping hazards.
+About 0.44 miles out, the Dugway makes a hairpin turn (Wpt.
 02) to the right that provides grand views out over the Lake Mead region.
-If you are driving down the dugway and chicken out, this is the first place to turn around (of course, this is also past the bad parts).
+If you are driving down the Dugway and chicken out, this is the first place to turn around (of course, this is also past the bad parts).

 Shortly thereafter, an old USGS benchmark (Wpt.
 03) set in concrete adorns the edge of the road.
 As hard as it is to imagine teamsters driving mules up and down the road, imagine what life was like for surveyors hiking across this country in 1935.